phalcon/documentation/docs/volt.md

 | `version_id`  | Returns the current version id of the framework             |

 ## View
-Also, Volt is integrated with [Phalcon\Mvc\View][views], you can play with the view hierarchy and include partials as well:
+Also, Volt is integrated with [Phalcon\Mvc\View](views.md), you can play with the view hierarchy and include partials as well:

 ```twig
 {%- raw -%}